Primes as sums of Fibonacci numbers: Introduction

 Here $\Lambda(n)$ denotes the von Mangoldt function, defined by $\Lambda(p^k) = \log p$ for primes $p$ and integers $k\ge 1$, and $\Lambda(n) = 0$ otherwise.
 By carrying out a standard summation by parts, we derive~\eqref{eqTh31} from~\eqref{eqPro1-1}, thereby reducing the power of $\log x$ to $(\log x)^4$.

-By applying~\eqref{eqTh31} for rational $\vartheta = \ell/m$ and by using discrete Fourier inversion we directly obtain the following property. \begin{theorem} Let $m\ge 1$ be an integer.
+By applying~\eqref{eqTh31} for rational $\vartheta = \ell/m$ and by using discrete Fourier inversion we directly obtain the following property that corresponds to Mauduit and Rivat's result \cite{MR2010} on the $q$-ary sum-of-digits function $s_q(n)$ modulo $m$.
+Note that there is no condition such as ${\rm gcd}(q-1,a) = 1$, since the Zeckendorf sum-of-digits function $\sz(n)$ does not satisfy a congruence condition like $s_q(n) \equiv n \bmod q-1$. \begin{theorem} Let $m\ge 1$ be an integer.
 There exists $c_2>0$ such that, for every integer $a$, the following estimate holds:

 \end{theorem}

 A theorem of this kind is sometimes called {\it prime number theorem}.
 If we set

 then Theorem~\ref{Th4} can be rewritten to